Paranormal Activity Spurred by Boat Catastrophe

-The horrific event occurred when the steamer, S.S.
-Eastland, rolled over on its side while docked on the Chicago River.
+The horrific event occurred when the Eastland, rolled over on its side while docked on the Chicago River.
 Hundreds of men, women and children on board drowned within minutes of the ship rolling over.
+Not long after, the area of Chicago’s Clark and Lasalle Streets report ghostly activity.

 It Was a Beautiful Day for a Picnic